San Rafael Lagoon

 In this national park, it is also possible to sight some of the terrestrial and marine wildlife of the region, among the outstanding birds, we find: the huala duck (Podiceps major navasi,) the black-necked swan (Cygnus melancoryphus) and the cormorant (Phalacrocorax atriceps.)
 In the sea, one can usually sight: the dolphin (Cephalorhynchus eutropia,) the South American sea lion (Otaria flavescens,) the chunchungo or marine otter (Lontra felina) and the southern elephant seal or elefante marino, in Spanish, (Mirounga leonina).

-In 1979, this park was declared a World Biosphere Reserve.
+In 1979, this park was declared a World Biosphere Reserve by UNESCO.

 a- General Information

 Year of Establishment: The San Rafael National Park, where the lagoon is located, was created on the 17th of June 1959.